Neuro-Inspired Computing for the Internet of Things

 The idea in a nutshell

 The idea prof. Rabaey proposed is to use an hyperdimensional representation of the data which, in simple words, means representing data with way more bits than needed (for instance using a 10,000 bit vector to store few bytes of information).
-I will not enter in the detail of the mathematics here, if you are interested, there are sources online that can help quench your thirst.
 In a nutshell it is possible to show that random hyperdimensional arrays/vectors have subtle properties suitable to be the base a new kind of computing.
 Hyperdimensional vectors are also an incredibly robust representation of information, able to tolerate a large number of errors and still maintain the data integrity intact.

 The basic idea is to assign random 10,000-ish bit vectors to each data element and variable to be stored.
 Multiple data points can then be combined in a single 10,000 bit vector by simple arithmetic calculations.
 The new vector will contain all the information combined and spread across all its bits in a full holistic representation so that no bit is more responsible to store any piece of information than another.
 These random vectors are then used with associative memories to execute complex computations (see an example in the picture below).